Language selection

 Development

-Since 2000, Canada has contributed $142 million to development and poverty reduction in Lao PDR, including $8 million in 2018.
-While Canada does not have a bilateral development program in Lao PDR, the country is eligible for Canadian assistance through Global Affairs Canada’s ASEAN Regional Development Program, security capacity-building programs, the Canada Fund for Local Initiatives, and through multilateral institutions and Canadian and international civil society organizations.
+Since 2017, Canada has contributed $71 million to development and poverty reduction in Laos, including $8.5 million in fiscal year 2022-2023.
+While Canada does not have a bilateral development program in Laos, the country is eligible for Canadian assistance through Global Affairs Canada’s ASEAN Regional Development Program, security capacity-building programs, the Canada Fund for Local Initiatives, and through multilateral institutions and Canadian and international civil society organizations.

-In 2022-2023, the Canada Fund for Local Initiatives helped support six projects in health, human dignity, growth for everyone, rule of law and inclusive governance, human rights and inclusivity, and gender equity and rights of women and girls.
-Canada also provided support for Lao PDR’s COVID-19 pandemic response measures by donating 1.2 million medical-grade masks through an ASEAN-led program.
+In 2024-2025, the Canada Fund for Local Initiatives is supporting six projects in health, human dignity, growth for everyone, rule of law and inclusive governance, human rights and inclusivity, and gender equity and rights of women and girls.

-Canada is also working with the Asian Development Bank to support the Lao People’s Democratic Republic Monsoon Wind Power Project, the first cross border wind power project in Southeast Asia.
+Canada is also working with the Asian Development Bank to promote the renewable energy sector in Laos by supporting the Lao People’s Democratic Republic Monsoon Wind Power Project, the first cross border wind power project in Southeast Asia.
+In 2024 Canada became a development partner of the Mekong River Commission (MRC).
+The MRC is an intergovernmental organisation for regional dialogue and cooperation in the Lower Mekong River Basin.
+The MRC serves as a regional platform for water diplomacy and promotes sustainable development in the region.

 The Canada-ASEAN Scholarships and Educational Exchanges for Development (SEED) program provides post-secondary students from ASEAN member states, especially women and citizens of Least Developed Countries, the opportunity to study or research in Canada for up to two semesters.
+In 2024-2025, SEED will be supporting the first Lao students to study in Canada under the program.
 The Canadian Program for Francophonie Scholarships, which runs until 2025, has allowed nearly 30 Lao students to obtain advanced graduate degrees at French-speaking universities in Canada since 1991.

 Partnerships and organizations